minerllabs/public-site/diamond/index.md

 <!-- </div> -->

 The MineRL Diamond challenge offers a set of Gym environments paired with human demonstrations.
-The goal of providing the demonstartions is to enable participants to tackle the problem in a sample-efficient manner.
+The goal of providing the demonstrations is to enable participants to tackle the problem in a sample-efficient manner.
-In previous years, we vectorized obfuscated the action and observaton spaces to promote the development of generalizable solutions.
+In previous years, we vectorized obfuscated the action and observation spaces to promote the development of generalizable solutions.
 This year, participants can use any creative solution and are not required to use the obfuscated action and observation spaces.